PyCon/pycon2019/README.rst

 Running the PyCon site locally
 ------------------------------

+Before you get started, you'll need a Docker environment, and docker-compose available, see https://www.docker.com/community-edition for the easiest way to get that setup for your platform!

 Developers can easily run the PyCon web application inside an isolated environemnt by using `Docker`_.
 Once you have Docker and Docker Compose installed on your computer, simply check out this project from GitHub